ADA-research/VERONA/PLUGIN_ARCHITECTURE.md

 ## Overview

-This document describes the plugin architecture that enables **ada-verona** to work independently while optionally integrating with **auto-verify** when available.
+This document describes the plugin architecture that enables **ada-verona** to work independently while optionally integrating with **auto-verify** when it is detected in the virtual environment.
 The system provides:

 - **Independent Operation**: ada-verona works without auto-verify
 - **Automatic Detection**: Integration when auto-verify is present